Shaked35/fairness-optimization/README.md

 $$

 5. **par_score**:
-   "measures inconsistency in how much the predictions overestimate the true ratings"- Kamishima et al. proposed a non-parity unfairness measure that can be computed using a regularization term.
+   Kamishima et al. proposed a non-parity unfairness measure that can be computed using a regularization term.
    This measure involves calculating the absolute difference between the average ratings of disadvantaged users and advantaged users.
 By comparing the overall average ratings of each group, this measure provides insight into the